Complex regional pain syndrome (CRPS) is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.

 Possible causes of CRPS:

-Rarely, sudden illnesses such as a heart attack or stroke can cause CSPS.
+In rare cases, sudden illnesses such as a heart attack or stroke can cause CRPS.
 The condition can sometimes appear without obvious injury to the affected limb.

 The key symptom is pain that:

 In most cases, CRPS has three stages.
-However, CRPS does not always follow this pattern.
-Some people develop severe symptoms almost right away.
+But, CRPS does not always follow this pattern.
+Some people develop severe symptoms right away.
 Others stay in the first stage.

 Stage 3 (irreversible changes can be seen)

 If pain and other symptoms are severe or long-lasting, many people may experience depression or anxiety.

 Diagnosing CRPS can be difficult, but early diagnosis is very important.